Search For A Disorder

 Not all features are present in all patients and, specifically, there are often microcephalic relatives who lack other signs.

 This is an autosomal dominant disorder may consist of more than one entity but at least some cases result from heterozygous mutations in KIF11 (10q23.33).
 The gene encodes a member of the kinesin family of proteins responsible for cytoplasmic mechanisms that are essential for spindle assembly and function as well as transportation of other intracellular organelles.
+Mutations in this gene have also been implicated in familial exudative vitreoretinopathy (FEVR) and there is phenotypic overlap with the condition described here.

 It is not unusual for microcephalic individuals to also have chorioretinal dysplasia and/or pigmentary retinopathy.
 See microcephaly, chorioretinal dysplasia, mental retardation (156590), for a somewhat similar autosomal dominant condition, as well as microcephaly with chorioretinopathy, AR (251270) for an autosomal recessive condition with this combination.
 Neither of these conditions is associated with congenital lymphedema, however.